GOST-UA/lora_device_lib/readme.md

 Define `LORA_ERROR(...)` to be a function that takes a printf style variadic argument.

 LoraDeviceLib will print messages to explain why certain functions fail.
-The default behaviour is to remove these messages from the build.
+The default configuration is to remove these messages from the build.

 ### Define a Platform Specific Assert Handler